Soroush-Eghdami/Summerizer/README.md

 - Hugging Face for transformer models
 - Groq for fast Whisper API
-- Streamlit for the amazing framework
+- Flask team for the amazing framework
+- Tailwind CSS for the beautiful design system
 - The open-source community

 ---

-## 📊 Stats

-- ⚡ Fast summarization with transformer models
-- 🎨 Beautiful modern UI
-- 📱 Mobile responsive
-- 🔄 Real-time configuration
-- 🚀 Easy deployment

----

-Made with ❤️ using AI and modern web technologies.
+Made with ❤️ using Flask, Tailwind CSS, Transformers & Groq API.